C++ Kourier vs Rust Hyper vs Go http: Memory Consumption Benchmark

 Conclusion 🔗

-Kourier can empower the next generation of network appliances/solutions, making businesses that rely on them run at a fraction of their infrastructure cost and in a much more HTTP-compliant way.
+Kourier can empower the next generation of network appliances, enabling businesses that rely on them to run at a fraction of their infrastructure costs and in a much more HTTP-compliant manner.

 You can contact me if your Business is not compatible with the requirements of the AGPL and you want to license Kourier under alternative terms.